Sunshine352/AmI/README.md

 # Attacking "Attacks Meet Interpretability"

-This repository contains an attack on the the NeurIPS 2018 spotlight paper [Attacks Meet Interpretability: Attribute-steered Detection of Adversarial Samples](https://arxiv.org/abs/1810.11580).
+This repository contains an attack on the the NeurIPS 2018 spotlight paper [Attacks Meet Interpretability](https://arxiv.org/abs/1902.02322).

 ## Prerequisite